Notes on Data Privacy

 This website uses various services offered by the provider Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
 The use of these individual services is described in more detail below.

 The services we implement regularly collect various data from you, the devices you use and the websites you visit.
-This data includes
+This includes usage data (such as websites visited, interest in content, access times) as well as meta-data and communication data (such as device information, IP addresses).

 Our use of the following services and the associated collection of personal data (in particular IP addresses) is generally based on our legitimate interest in analyzing, improving and making our website content appear attractive to you as a user as well as on our legitimate interest in tailoring any advertising to your needs.
 Where necessary, we will obtain your consent to the use of these services in advance.